kartverket/github-workflows/README.md

     needs: [build]
     name: Authentication and Attestation of Build
     permissions:
+      # For fetching git repo
       contents: read
+      # For accessing repository
       packages: write
       # required for authentication to GCP
       id-token: write